Gabrax/GABGL/README.md

-OpenGL sandbox with C++ for learning purposes
+3D OpenGL engine with C++ for learning purposes

 To build and run project, just use the build script in root directory for your OS.
 For first time build, you can specify compiler (msvc, clang, gcc).
 Without specifying cmake will detect default compiler.